jesslns/CV/README.md

 ## Jessica Ngai Sui Leung

 A highly-motivated individual backed with strong analytical and problem solving skills aspires to be a full stack developer.
-During my study at university, I very much enjoyed writing numerical models to study various environmental processes as it is very rewarding to see complicated processes being solved in a quick and tidy fashion.
+During my study at university, I very much enjoyed writing numerical models to study various environmental processes as it is very rewarding to see complicated processes being solved in an organised and concise fashion.
 After graduation, I became an environmental consultant.
 I participated in a range of master planning projects and perform flood risk analysis regularly.
 I enjoyed solving environmental problems and performing data analysis but the use of commercial software packages do not give me the same sense of satisfaction as I had in writing the code.

 My interest in software development was sparked by my friend who showed me his side project: a climbing-related web app.
 Since then, I started learning coding on codecademy and learning the basics of web app development on coursera.
 After 2 months of self-teaching, I have decided to turn my hobby into a career and was enrolled in London's leading software development bootcamp.